pearlbea/js-starter/README.md

 # js-starter
-A bare-bones starter kit for for JS apps
+A bare-bones starter kit for for JS apps.